-World's oldest man to celebrate Bar Mitzvah
+World's oldest man to mark Bar Mitzvah at 113

 Devout Orthodox faith

-As a young man, Kristal married and had two children, but the family was sent to the Auschwitz concentration camp from the Lodz ghetto during World War II, and his wife and children died there.
+As a young man, Kristal married and had two children, who died in the Lodz ghetto during World War II.
+Later, he and his wife were sent to the Auschwitz concentration camp, where his wife died.

-Kristal survived the Holocaust, and moved to Israel with his second wife in 1950.
+He survived the Holocaust, and moved to Israel with his second wife in 1950.

 The retired confectioner now has a large family, including grandchildren and great-grandchildren.
 His bar mitzvah will be held at the family's local synagogue in Haifa.